The Art of Family Business Coaching

 - Where are we strong, and where are we stuck?

 Depending on the family’s size and complexity, engagements typically last four to twelve months.
-But the real goal is to build skills and insight that last far beyond that, so that the next tough moment doesn’t need outside help, just a little more courage and a lot more understanding.
+The deeper goal is to leave the family with skills and insight that last far longer, so the next difficult moment does not require outside help, only more courage and greater understanding.

 If you want to read more about team coaching, you can check out my blogs.